-The Trolls Trail, or 'Troll-løypa', is a point-to-point cross country ski trip across the Rondane mountains of Norway.
+The Trolls Trail, or 'Troll-løypa', is a point-to-point cross-country 'classic' style ski trip across the Rondane mountains of Norway.
 Revered as one of Europe's finest cross country ski tours, the 165 km (103 miles) journey passes through a beautiful winter landscape of frozen lakes, plateaus and forests.
-It's the perfect environment for a multi-day adventure on cross country skis.
+It's the perfect environment for a multi-day adventure on cross-country skis.
 We begin in the north at Høvringen in the Rondane National Park, and ski south to the Olympic town of Lillehammer.
 The terrain is not steep, yet offers views of the biggest peaks in the area.

 Our trip was a wonderful way to explore the Norwegian Nordic ski culture and immerse ourselves into the high country.
 We love the varied terrain leading to a new place to explore daily.